Shicheng-Guo/BIS180L_web/_posts/2019-04-04-1-Sequence_Alignment.md

 * How many amino acids do I need to align to do this experiment?
 * How long would it take to compare two proteomes?

-Write those down in your assignment template file.
+Write those down in your assignment template file (Q13).
 Now let's get back to the experiment.
 You want to find the A. thaliana and D. melanogaster orthologs of B0213.10.
 Set up the experiment any way you like.
-You need to be able to answer questions in the [Assignment Template]({{site.baseurl}}/assignments/Assignment_1_SA_template.md).
+You need to be able to answer questions 14-17 in the [Assignment Template]({{site.baseurl}}/assignments/Assignment_1_SA_template.md).
 Note that some questions may be open-ended and difficult to answer.
 For these, do your best and support your answer with scientific reasoning and/or appropriate sources.